twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ```
 <div></div>

-Our handle above simply tries to hit the `/ping` endpoint of the server.
+The handle above simply tries to hit the `/ping` endpoint of the server.

-We can the register the handler with our server:
+You can the register the handler with your server:

 ```scala
 import DoEverythingModule